Missing bushwalkers found alive and well in Blue Mountains

-Two bushwalkers who were missing in the NSW Blue Mountains have been found alive and well.
+Two hikers who spent six nights in the bush after becoming lost in the NSW Blue Mountains have emerged unscathed from the ordeal.

+Alfred Zawadzki, 69, and Klaus Umland, 81, were found by a rescue party in the Megalong Valley about 1am on Tuesday, more than 24 hours after an extensive search began for them on Sunday.

-Police say the men were found tired but in good health around 1am on Tuesday near Mobbs Swamp by a rescue party which is escorting them to Dunphy’s campground.
+Police say the men were found tired but in good health about 1am on Tuesday.
+They were, near Mobbs Swamp, about 13 kilometres from where they set off for their walk.

+Mr Umland said the pair got lost and made slow progress because the established bush tracks they were using had become overgrown.

+“There used to be some really good tracks in here,” he told ABC TV on Tuesday.

+“We had a bit of a thunderstorm as well,” he said.
+“Most of the time the phones don’t work.

+“See, in the middle of the day, we wouldn’t walk because it was too hot.
+You need a lot of water to go up the hill.”

-Neither has any apparent injuries but they will be assessed by paramedics.
+Neither of the men had any apparent injuries but they were being assessed by paramedics early on Tuesday.

+Mr Zawadzki said the pair had enough food with them for three days but managed to spread it out over six.
+It normally took three days to walk out of the valley, but the condition of the terrain added time to the trip, he said.

 Detective Inspector Michael Marinello said it was a timely reminder for bushwalkers to have an appropriate communication plan.